united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 ### Contextualization + Messages for MQTT-to-postgres
 Now the information is available at the mqtt-broker and because of that to all subscribed services.
 But we still need to contextualize the information, meaning: we want to link gained data to specific products, because right now we only have asset specific values with timestamps.
+We are using two different kinds of product ID's for that: AID's and UID's ([identifiers](#identifiers) are later explained in detail).

 First microservices should be used (stateless if possible) to convert messages under a `raw` topic into messages under `processValue` or `processValueString`.
 This typically only requires resending the message under the appropriate topic or